F5Networks/f5-ci-docs/docs/kubernetes/kctlr-multi-tenancy.rst

 BIG-IP administrative partitions allow you to isolate tenants from each other and to configure objects for specific tenants, where only authorized users can access them.
 To manage multi-tenant BIG-IP systems with the |kctlr-long| and OpenShift, F5 recommends deploying one instance of the :code:`k8s-bigip-ctlr` per BIG-IP partition.

 You can set up the |kctlr| for multi-tenancy a few different ways.
-Each of the example use cases described here uses namespaces (or projects, in OpenShift) to achieve multi-tenancy in the Kubernetes/OpenShift Cluster.
+Each of the example use cases described here uses `Namespaces`_ to achieve multi-tenancy in a Kubernetes Cluster (in OpenShift, you'd use `Projects`_).

 .. note::